-6.1 Overtime work ordered by the employer shall be remunerated by the basic pay and an allowance.
+6.1a Overtime work ordered by the employer shall be remunerated by the basic pay and an allowance.
 Part-time workers shall be deemed to be on overtime only after they have exceeded the daily working hours specified for full-time workers.
 As a rule, the allowance shall be 50% (fifty percent); overtime rendered between 8 pm and 6 am shall be remunerated by an allowance of 100% (hundred percent).
 Any overtime to be remunerated by an allowance of 100% (hundred percent) shall not be reduced by lump-sum remuneration agreements (all-in agreements, overtime lump-sum payments), with the exception of travel and driving times (Sections 21 f).

-6.2 If, in the case of multi-shift work, overtime is rendered subsequently to the night shift, an allowance of 100% (hundred percent) shall be due even if such overtime does not fall after 8 pm.
-Remuneration for such overtime shall not be reduced by lump-sum remuneration agreements (all-in agreements, overtime lump-sum payments), with the except of travel and driving times (Sections 21 f).
+6.1b Overtime work expressly ordered in advance by the employer shall be remunerated by an allowance of 100% (hundred percent), provided that it is rendered after the completed and actually rendered tenth hour of work on a weekday and provided that Item 6.1a does not apply.
+Any overtime to be remunerated by an allowance of 100% (hundred percent) shall not be reduced by lump-sum remuneration agreements (all-in agreements, overtime lump-sum payments), with the exception of travel and driving times (Sections 21 f).